nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `lesson title:TITLE tag:MODULE_CODE [desc:DESCRIPTION] day:DAY from:TIME to:TIME start:DATE end:DATE`

 * Adds a lesson to PlaNus, with the title specified in `title:TITLE`, starting from the date specified in `start:DATE` to the date specified in `end:DATE`, on the days specified in `day:DAY` from the time specified in `from:TIME` to the time specified in `to:TIME`.
+  * Lesson must not overlap with existing events or lessons.
 * The format of day in `day:DAY` must be as follows (case-insensitive):
   * Monday, Tuesday, ..., Sunday